zpoint/CPython-Internals/BasicObject/str/str.md

     ...
     }

-after recompile with the above code, we are able to track latin1 fields in repr() function
+after recompile the above code, we are able to track latin1 fields in repr() function

     >>> repr(s)
     PyUnicode_1BYTE_KIND,